naikvenu/terraform_on_oci/README.md

-## This example will create the following resources on OCI (oracle cloud infrastructure)
+## This example will list availability domains on OCI (oracle cloud infrastructure) identity domain

-* 1x VCN (with 1 internet gateway and 1 nat gateway)
-* 2x subnets (public and private)
-* 1x bastion host
-* 1x terraform host
-* 1x etcd host

 ## Using this example